SeldonIO/MLServer/docs/examples/streaming/README.md

 # Streaming support

 The `mlserver` package comes with built-in support for streaming data.
 This allows you to process data in real-time, without having to wait for the entire response to be available.
-It support both REST and gRPC APIs.
+It supports both REST and gRPC APIs.

 ## Overview

 In this example, we create a simple `Identity Text Model` which simply splits the input text into words and returns them one by one.
 We will use this model to demonstrate how to stream the response from the server to the client.
-This particular example can provide a good starting point for building more complex streaming models such the ones based on Large Language Models (LLMs) where streaming is an essential feature to hide the latency of the model.
+This particular example can provide a good starting point for building more complex streaming models such as the ones based on Large Language Models (LLMs) where streaming is an essential feature to hide the latency of the model.

 ## Serving

 The next step will be to serve our model using `mlserver`.
-For that, we will first implement an extension which serve as the runtime to perform inference using our custom `TextModel`.
+For that, we will first implement an extension that serves as the runtime to perform inference using our custom `TextModel`.

 ### Custom inference runtime

 This is a trivial model to demonstrate streaming support.
 The model simply splits the input text into words and returns them one by one.
 In this example we do the following:

-- Split the text into words using the white space as the delimiter.
+- split the text into words using the white space as the delimiter.
-- Wait 0.5 seconds between each word to simulate a slow model.
+- wait 0.5 seconds between each word to simulate a slow model.
-- Return each word one by one.
+- return each word one by one.

 ```python